kenhara/r-for-business-administration/README.md

 #MIGRATION NOTICE
+This document is a work in progress with three components.

+First, removing the irrelevant original source used to generate this document.
+(See below.)
+Attribution to the original source material will remain in place, in per the Creative Commons license it was shared under.

-This document is a work in progress.
-It is being migrated from a private Google Doc to LaTeX Memoir.
+Second, migrating content from a private Google Doc to LaTeX Memoir.
 This new format is more conducive to sharing, collaborating, and receiving contributions.
 It also gives users the option to enjoy the contents of this document without being forced to use Google Docs.

+Third, adding new content.
+This notice will be removed at that time and the work will be in a normal state of improvement, revision, etc.

 # R for Business Administration
 Content in the original document was licensed under GNU Free